ThomasWaldmann/vcc/README.md

 - there could be rooms with visual arts

 self.__doc__?
-some thing i always missed at such events is better "docs". you see a lot of nerds with computers, but often you don't see what they are working on (even if it is not at all intended to be secret or private). of course you can't talk to some thousand people and ask everybody, so a lot of interesting opportunities are likely lost.
+- some thing i always missed at such events is better "docs".
+- you see a lot of nerds with computers, but often you don't see what they are working on (even if it is not at all intended to be secret or private).
+- of course you can't talk to some thousand people and ask everybody, so a lot of interesting opportunities are likely lost.
 - VCC could help here if people feed as much as they are comfortable with into the system.
 So people with common interests could better find each other.

 orga
-to have a good selection of talks, we need some organizers who select a subset of whatever is submitted in the cfp. an experiment would be NOT to select talks, but just offer them all. space is not limited in cyberspace, but the time of the audience is.
+- to have a good selection of talks, we need some organizers who select a subset of whatever is submitted in the cfp.
+- an experiment could be NOT to select talks, but just offer them all.

+  space is not limited in cyberspace, but the time of the audience is.

 info / emergency room
-one room where people can join in if they have general questions. help beginners / newscomers or if there are technical or social issues.
+- one room where people can join in if they have general questions.
+- help beginners / newscomers or if there are technical or social issues.

 news room
-a news / blog like room for before / while / after the event
+- a news / blog like room for before / while / after the event

-personal profiles / assembly / project profiles
+profiles
+- personal
+- project
+- assembly

 sprints / hackathons?
 - have rooms for projects